dapphub/ds-chief/README.md

 It also provides the following events:

-- `LogLockFree(address indexed who, uint128 before, uint128 afterwards)`: Fired
-  when a user locks or unlocks their `GOV` tokens.
+- `LogLockFree(address indexed who, uint before, uint afterwards)`: Fired when a user locks or unlocks their `GOV` tokens.
 - `LogEtch(bytes32 indexed slate)`: Fired when a slate is created.
-- `LogVote(address indexed who, bytes32 indexed slate, uint128 before, uint128
-  after)`: Fired when a user votes for a slate.
+- `LogVote(address indexed who, bytes32 indexed slate, uint before, uint after)` : Fired when a user votes for a slate.
 - `LogLift(address indexed hat_)`: Fired when a new chief is elected.